mayerrobert/jmurmel/lambda/README.md

     - `string-format` works like Java `String#format(String format, Object... args)`
     - `string-format-locale` works like Java `String#format(Locale loc, String format, Object... args)`, e.g. `(string-format-locale "en-US" "Hello Number %g" 1)`

-Tail calls includingtail recursive calls are optimized, also tail calls out of the body of a `labels` clause.
+Tail calls including tail recursive calls are optimized.

+Lambdas can be dynamic or lexical, this can be selected via command line arguments.

 Variables and functions share one namespace.
 Symbols names must not start with a digit, only the first 2000 characters are significant.